wawrzynek-eq/arch-kata/ADR/ADR 0008 - AI-only Test Resolution.md

 5. **Risk Management**: Identifies and mitigates potential risks associated with AI-assisted assessments by including disclaimers and maintaining transparency.
 The configurable threshold for AI result confidence ensures that only high-confidence results are used without human review, further managing risks.

 By implementing this approach, we ensure that the AI-only test resolution is both efficient and reliable, with safeguards in place to maintain the quality and accuracy of the assessments.

+## Tradeoffs

+Alternatively, we can skip this logic all together.
+This may lead to exceeding some deadlines, which may or may not be critical depending on the business situation.